vladboj/conical-frustum-volume/README.md

 - Clone the repository.
 - Ensure you have Python installed on your system.
-- Double click the "elliptical_frustum_toolkit" shortcut.
+- Double click the "run_script.bat" file.
 - Follow the prompts.

-Personally, I also added the shortcut to a folder indexed by windows search for quicker access.
+Personally, I also created a shortcut to the "run_script.bat" file and added it to a folder indexed by windows search for quicker access.

 ## License